 Automotive repair shops.

-Fabric/notions store

-Retail, dry goods.

 Florist

-Hobby and Craft supplies

-Jewelry store

-Retail, leather goods.

-Office equipment and supplies

-Retail, wallpaper/paint.

-Pet shops

-Clothing Boutique/Store

 Bakery

-Retail, parts store.

-Retail, appliance store

-Wine & Beer Beverage Store

 Single Family and Duplex Residential

 7-7.2 Permitted Accessory Uses and Structures: Structures and uses which hare customarily accessory and clearly incidental and subordinate to permitted principal uses and structures and located wholly on the same lot as the permitted principal use or structure.

+Accessory buildings on lots used for residential purposes shall be placed only in the rear yard, not to exceed fifteen (15) feet in height, not exceed twenty five (25) percent of the rear yard, not exceed one thousand (1,000) square feet in floor area and shall maintain a minimum setback of five (5) feet from rear or side yards.
+For corner lots, the accessory structure shall not be closer to the street than the building line.

 7-8 Core Commercial District